 We recognise that no system of controls can guarantee that a charity will be totally protected against abuse.
-If reasonable controls are in place then trustees are unlikely to find themselves in the position of having to make good any such loss.
-However, to provide protection for Committee members, we always seek to include Trustee Liability cover in our general insurance cover (see Insurance below).
+But if reasonable controls are in place, then trustees are unlikely to find themselves in the position of having to make good any such loss.
+Nevertheless, to provide a degree of protection for Committee members, we always seek to include Trustee Liability cover in our general insurance cover (see Insurance below).